‘Play Misty For Me’: The Clint Eastwood Stalker

 Eastwood had heard Flack’s 1969 recording and called her to say that he wanted to use it for the love scene.
 With his shoestring $1 million dollar production budget he couldn’t afford to pay much.
 He offered $2,000 and she accepted.

 [When Play Misty For Me was released on November 12, 1971, Flack’s recording was still largely unknown.
 Thanks to its exposure in the film, Atlantic Records released an edited version as a single in early 1972.
-The song was #1 for six weeks, Flack’s first hit, which established her as a star.
+That April 15, the song began a six-week run at #1, becoming Flack’s first hit, which established her as a star.
 It went on to win the Grammy Award for Record of the Year (and Song of the Year for its writer, Ewan MacColl).
-Within two years, she had two more #1s–“Killing Me Softly With His Song” and “Feel Like Makin’ Love”–plus the #1 R&B smash duet with Donny Hathaway, “Where Is the Love.”]
+Within two years, she had two more #1s—”Killing Me Softly With His Song” and “Feel Like Makin’ Love”—plus the #1 R&B smash duet with Donny Hathaway, “Where Is the Love.”]

 Play Misty For Me also showcases Eastwood’s love of jazz.
 Scenes were filmed at the 1970 Monterey Jazz Festival with such legends as Cannonball Adderley.